 - Grafton Ponds Outdoor Center: Although Grafton Ponds in Grafton, Vermont, is primarily a Nordic skiing center, tubes are available for rent for use on a single, 600-foot tubing run.

 - Magic Mountain: Magic Mountain in Londonderry, Vermont, is home to the Alakazam Tube Park, which is as much fun as it sounds!
 Tube all day for a single price on weekends and during holiday periods.
-Saturday twilight tubing is also an option.

 - Mount Snow: With multiple lift-serviced lanes of tubing action, Mount Snow's tubing hill offers a fun alternative to skiing for families visiting Friday through Sunday and holidays.